wragge/diy-trove-exhibition/readme.md

 ## Changing the look of your exhibition

 By default your exhibition will be styled using [Bootstrap](http://getbootstrap.com) and a slightly modified version of the [Sandstone Bootswatch theme](https://bootswatch.com/sandstone/).
-The style information is contained within two files:
+The style information is contained within two files in the `styles` directory:

 * `theme.css` -- includes all the basic Bootstrap stuff
 * `style.css` -- a few extra customisations for the exhibition